creativescala/case-study-parser/docs/pages/testing.md

     result = Parser.string(expected).parse(input)
   } yield result match {
     case parser.Failure(_, _, _) =>
-      fail(s"Parser failed on input $input when it should have failed") case parser.Success(_, _, _) => success
+      fail(s"Parser failed on input $input when it should have succeeded") case parser.Success(_, _, _) => success
   }
 }

 property("string fails when input does not start with expected value") {
   for {
-    // Make sure the prefix is not empty prefix <- Gen.string(Gen.latin1, Range.linear(1, 35)).forAll
+    // Make sure the prefix is not empty and different from the expected value prefix <- Gen.string(Gen.lower, Range.linear(1, 35)).forAll
-    // Make sure we're not looking for an empty String, because that will match anything expected <- Gen.string(Gen.latin1, Range.linear(1, 10)).forAll
+    // Make sure we're not looking for an empty String, because that will match anything expected <- Gen.string(Gen.upper, Range.linear(1, 10)).forAll
     input = prefix ++ expected
     result = Parser.string(expected).parse(input)
   } yield result match {